2014-11-24

 15. Address only one bug per bug report.

 A different bug should receive a separate bug report.
-When in doubt, filing two different bug reports is the way to go, because a bug report can easily be marked as a duplicate of another, while multiple bugs rolled into one report are not as easy to split into separate bug reports.
+When in doubt, filing two different bug reports is the way to go, because a bug report can easily be marked as a duplicate of another, whereas multiple bugs rolled into one report are not as easy to split into separate bug reports.

 16. Include any useful attachments.

 A screenshot showing the problem can be very useful to the people who will be troubleshooting it.
 If the bug only happens when you use the application with some specific external file, be sure to attach a copy of that file to your bug report.
 For example, if "the profile picture remains unchanged after uploading a new one", then please do attach the picture which you tried uploading.
-Also, if the application you are using has undergone any configuration from your part, then you need to attach your configuration files with your bug report, or else your bug report might not make any sense to the programmers.
+Also, if the application you are using has undergone any configuration from your part, then you need to attach your configuration files with your bug report, or else your bug report might not make sense to the programmers.
 For example, if you have assigned a key to perform a certain action, then stating in your bug report that you pressed that key is meaningless, because the programmers do not know what action you have assigned to that key.
 Your configuration file will tell them.
 Also, many applications log everything they do in special "debug logs".
 If you have a debug log, be sure to attach it to your bug report.
 Note that attachments are useful only in addition to the previous items in this checklist, and never as a substitute to any of them, so the fact that you included an attachment does not in any way exempt you from having to fill in all of the above.
 "Actual result: see attachment" is unacceptable.
 Please describe the actual result with words, (hint: searchable keywords,) and follow your description with "also see attachment."

 --michael.gr